idk-code404/Black-Hole-Simulation/README.md

-[# Cosmic Black Hole Simulator
+Black Hole Simulator

-[An interactive, visually stunning black hole simulation built with HTML5, CSS3, and JavaScript.
+An interactive, visually stunning black hole simulation built with HTML5, CSS3, and JavaScript.
 Experience the physics of spacetime curvature, gravitational lensing, and matter accretion in real-time.

 ## Features